-Authorizing Regional endpoint APIs with IAM
+Authorizing Regional endpoint API operations with IAM

 AWS Identity and Access Management (IAM) is an AWS service that helps administrators securely control access to AWS resources.
 IAM administrators control who can be authenticated (signed in) and authorized (have permissions) to use Amazon S3 resources in S3 Express One Zone.
 You can use IAM for no additional charge.